SainsburyWellcomeCentre/aeon_docs/src/getting_started/index.md

 ::::

 ::::{tab-item} Remote

-For using an IDE (e.g. PyCharm, VS Code, Jupyter, etc.), you will need to set up local port forwarding from a specified port on the HPC.
+For using an IDE (e.g. VS Code, PyCharm Professional, Jupyter, etc.) to access Aeon data, you will need to configure the connection to SWC's HPC using SSH.
+Please ensure you have met all the [prerequisites](niu-howto:#prerequisites) before proceeding.
+We recommend editing the SSH config file following this [guide](niu-howto:#ssh-config-file).
+The next step is to configure your IDE to connect to the `swc-gateway` node via SSH.
 These instructions can typically be found in your IDE's online documentation.
-Here are instructions for [PyCharm Professional](https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-ssh.html), and for [VS Code](https://code.visualstudio.com/docs/remote/ssh).
+Here are the instructions for [VS Code](https://code.visualstudio.com/docs/remote/ssh), and for [PyCharm Professional](https://www.jetbrains.com/help/pycharm/remote-development-overview.html#client_to_server).
 ::::
 :::::